liquibase/liquibase-contribute-site/docs/code/api/precondition-precondition.md

 ### validate() and warn()

-These methods to check whether the precondition can be run or not given its configuration and environment.
+These methods check whether the precondition can be run or not given its configuration and environment.

 ### Define Configuration Attributes

 If the precondition requires custom attributes to be set (tableName, etc.), create get/set methods for them.

-Any public get/set pairs will be exposed to the end user as attributes on the precondition.
+Any public get/set pairs will be exposed to the end-user as attributes on the precondition.

 ## API Details